Dav2015/SkinTracking/README.md

 # SkinTracking
+python 3 and openvc3
 University project.
-Were a ball follow the hand.
+Ball follow the hand, and extracting caracteristics for classifying right,left,up down, movement and zoom in and zoom out.